PierreSenellart/provsql/doc/source/user/querying.rst

   semantics), over cyclic data *without* an absorptive provenance class, or on PostgreSQL versions before 15
 * ``INTERSECT``
+* **Outer joins with a provenance-tracked relation on a null-padded side**, beyond the supported two-relation shape (see :doc:`the chapter on NULLs <nulls>`): refused with an explicit error;
+  an outer join whose null-padded side is untracked is fine
 * ``DISTINCT ON``
 * ``GROUPING SETS``, ``CUBE``, ``ROLLUP``
 * **Operations on aggregate results requiring comparison or duplicate